bpochon87/Live_Project_ASP.NET/README.md

 <h2 id="intro">Description</h2>
-<p>As part of our curriculum, we were tasked with a two-week sprint where we had to implement certain functionality within the Vertigo Theatre .
-This was done with other students as my teammates and instructors as project managers.
+<p>My team was tasked with a two-week sprint where we had to implement certain functionality within the Vertigo Theatre.
 Working according to the Agile methodology and within the scrum framework, I completed several stories where I implemented the ability to CRUD a cast member.</p>

 <p><strong>Technologies used by me were:</strong></p>
 <ul>